samedit66/indusgpt/src/ai/faq_agent/faq.md

 **FAQ**

 - Q: What is a PSP?
   A: A PSP (Payment Service Provider) is a company that helps us collect payments online: cards, NetBanking, wallets, etc.
+     Examples are Razorpay, Paytm, Getepay, Cashfree, PayU, Airpay.
      So, when a user clicks the “Pay” button, the PSP sends the money directly to your account.
+     As a result, we need your bank account connected to PSP and use to accept payments.
      We need your PSP-connected corporate account to work.
-Do you have it?

-- Q: Call me / WhatsApp
+- Q: Call me / Please call me / Here's my WhatsApp.
   A: Bro, that's not necessary at this stage.
 Write all your questions here and I will answer you in detail and tell you everything.

 - Q: I have a bank account at JK/ICICI/QR.